yss/koa-route-tree/README.md

     exports.index = function () {
         this.body = 'app';
     };
-    // And need be more careful to use the route below.
-    // There will not be invoked when GET /app/1.
-    // The index function must have more than one arguments when there is no such name function of path
-    // So, you should insert a arguments in the index function, if you want to support GET /app/1 exports.index = function (id) {
+    exports.index = function (id) {
         this.body = id || 'app';
     };